Paternity Attorney

 Paternity Disputes and Litigation

-Paternity disputes can be emotionally charged and legally complex.
-A mother may pursue a paternity action to secure child support, while an alleged father may contest a claim or seek to assert his parental rights.
-Our attorneys at Kulerski and Cornelison represent both mothers and fathers in these matters, advocating for their rights and ensuring the child’s best interests are prioritized.
+Paternity disputes often involve strong emotions and complex legal issues.
+Mothers may pursue paternity actions to secure child support, while alleged fathers may contest claims or seek parental rights.
+At Kulerski and Cornelison, we represent both mothers and fathers, protecting their rights and prioritizing the child’s best interests.

 In some cases, a presumed or previously acknowledged father may later challenge paternity based on new information.
 Illinois law permits rescinding a Voluntary Acknowledgment of Paternity within a limited timeframe or under specific legal circumstances.
 Whether you are seeking to confirm or deny paternity, having experienced legal counsel is essential to navigating these sensitive issues.